 Small business owners are responsible for almost half of the jobs in the United States.
 One way business is able to protect itself and consequently those jobs, they turn to life insurance.
 According to these same statistics, “in the third quarter of 2016, 749,000 jobs were lost due to small business closings,” or businesses failing.

 Don’t let your loyal employees, or your hard-earned company, fail due to untimely death.
 Explore purchasing a whole life insurance policy.
 Grow your wealth, as well as, guarantee the future of your business, the livelihood of your employees, and the financial security of those who depend on you.

 Speaking with an experienced insurance agent is the best method to learn about your options.
 A knowledgeable, trusted agent will know of reliable carriers who will prepare proposals without cost yo you.

-Since 2010, Peter Green Insurance Agency LLC (PGIA) has provided businesses and individuals with “Asset Protection and Financial Security”™ by selectively using insurance coverages as a hedge against inherent financial risks.
+Since 2010, Peter Green has provided businesses and individuals with “Asset Protection and Financial Security”™ by selectively using insurance coverages as a hedge against inherent financial risks.

-Peter W. Green is the managing member of PGIA and a Certified Insurance Counselor (CIC).
-CIC is an internationally recognized designation awarded by The National Alliance for Insurance Education and Research to those who make the investment in dollars, time and study to gain a unique level of expertise.
+Peter W. Green is the managing member of NextAssure Insurance Services and a Certified Insurance Counselor (CIC).
+CIC is an internationally recognized designation awarded by The National Alliance for Insurance Education and Research to those who make the investment in dollars, time, and study to gain a unique level of expertise.

 Need answers to an insurance question?
 Have a specific insurance concern?
 Would you like a review of your policies before renewal?
 Call our office, 714-258-2800.
 Would you like to understand life insurance policy specifics better?
 Call and ask for Peter.
 If you instead, contact Peter by email.
 Our agency offers a unique level of customer service rarely found today.
 Let’s talk.